Phoenicia under Hellenistic rule: Conquest of Tyre

+Occupation

+Following the establishment of control over Phoenicia, the Argead Dynasty began to spread Hellenism within the territory.
+This primarily took the form of various Greek rituals and festivals, which were practiced and held within cities like Tyre – 331, the year after the siege on Tyre, was a particularly notable year for festivities with various competitions being held within the city.
+These rituals served to further reinforced the Hellenistic culture on the Phoenicians by making typical Greek activities, such as dramatic contests, commonplace with in the territory.

+Despite the reinforcement of Greek culture in cities like Tyre, there was no apparent effort to completely remake Phoenicia under the control of Alexander.
+Unlike other conquered territories, the main Phoenician cities were not renamed or refounded by their new Hellenistic leaders, and instead kept their traditional Phoenician names.
+The Greek language, while incorporated into the territory, never completely replaced the Phoenician language, and the two seemed to coexist within the society.
+On a similar note, many Phoenician religious traditions and cults were discovered to have survived the rule of the Argead Dynasty, as many of these cults began to incorporate elements of Greek cults, thereby blending the two cultures into one.
+This blend of Phoenician and Greek culture is also seen throughout the society at the time, such as the designs of coins – which featured both Phoenician and Greek inscriptions.
+Later on, these coins would depict both figures which originated from Phoenician mythology and those from Greek mythology, combined with Greek lettering.
+One instance of this was the depiction of the Greek hero Cadmus, who was known as a prince of Phoenicia, on various coins.

-The Seleucid Dynasty
+The Seleucid and Ptolemaic Dynasty

 After Alexander's death, his empire was divided among his Macedonian generals.
 The eastern part—Phoenicia, Asia Minor, northern Syria, and Mesopotamia fell to Seleucus I, founder of the Seleucid dynasty.
 The southern part of Syria and Egypt fell to Ptolemy I Soter, and the European part, including Macedonia, to Antigonus I. This settlement, however, failed to bring peace because Seleucus I and Ptolemy clashed repeatedly in the course of their ambitious efforts to share in Phoenician prosperity.
 A final victory of the Seleucids ended a forty-year period of conflict.

 The last century of Seleucid rule was marked by disorder and dynastic struggles.
 These ended in 64 BC, when the Roman general Pompey added Syria and Lebanon to the Roman Empire.